 American Lands Project will work to ensure that more places with exceptional ecological, cultural, or historical value benefit from having decision-makers visit the land and meet the people who will be impacted by their actions.
-Here are some of the areas we are currently working to help conserve.
+Here are some of the areas where we are currently working:

 America’s Arctic